L. S. Ettre: Academia

-Ettre was a member of the Commission on Analytical Nomenclature of the International Union of Pure and Applied Chemistry (I.U.P.A.C.) from 1982 – 1990, where he was responsible for the development of the "Unified Nomenclature for Chromatography" issued in 1993.
-He also served as a member of the Executive Committee of the American Society for Testing and Materials (A.S.T.M.)
-Committee E-19 on Chromatography (1966 – 1973); as a foreign member of the Executive Committee of the (British) Chromatographic Society (1992–1997); and as an Executive Committee member of the Chromatography Subdivision of the Division of Analytical Chemistry of the American Chemical Society (A.C.S.).
+Ettre was a member of the Commission on Analytical Nomenclature of the International Union of Pure and Applied Chemistry (I.U.P.A.C.) from 1982 to 1990, where he was responsible for the development of the "Unified Nomenclature for Chromatography" issued in 1993.
+He also served as a member of the executive committee of the American Society for Testing and Materials (A.S.T.M.)
+Committee E-19 on Chromatography (1966–1973); as a foreign member of the executive committee of the (British) Chromatographic Society (1992–1997); and as an executive committee member of the Chromatography Subdivision of the Division of Analytical Chemistry of the American Chemical Society (A.C.S.).